We envision promoting positive change and transitioning veterans and unsheltered patrons to a self-sustaining status in

 Rachel has been involved in her community volunteering her skills at Miami Children’s Hospital, local schools reading to special needs children, serving meals at Chapman Partnership for Miami Homeless, The Salvation Army Miami, working with Habitat for Humanity, and HHNR.

-Rachel is currently working as an office manager in Coral Springs, FL and continuing her education as a Holistic Health and Wellness Coach in hopes to guide individuals on their journey to self-sufficiency and optimal health through empowerment, support, education, and utilizing their community resources.
+Rachel is currently working as an project manager in Pompano Beach, FL and continuing her education as a Registered Dietitian in hopes to guide individuals on their journey to self-sufficiency and optimal health through empowerment, support, education, and utilizing their community resources.
 Rachel hopes that her skills and service as a member of HHNR’s Board will assist in helping to improve the lives of the less fortunate in Atlanta and Beyond!

 DIRECTOR OF HHNR BEYOND ATLANTA

 Harvey Johnson, is a Retired U.S. Army Veteran.
 In his 21 year career he served various roles including Human Resource Management, Recruiter, Event Planning, and Station Commander.
 While enlisted, he had the honor and privilege to volunteer with several organizations including Junior Achievement, 100 Black Men of Atlanta, Sims Boxing Academy and various local food banks.
 Currently Harvey owns and runs a small distribution company while also pursuing his degree in Logistics.
 Harvey says he will continue to volunteer and help others because he believes no one should be hungry, unsheltered or without health care.